ketanhwr/blog/_posts/2016-06-28-sublime-text-competitive-programming.markdown

 layout:     post
 title:      Sublime Text for Competitive Programming
 date:       2016-06-28 15:31:19
-summary:    Custom C++ Build System for Linux/Mac users to compile and run directly in Sublime Text.
+summary:    Custom C++ Build System for Sublime Text users to compile and run directly in the editor itself.
 categories: competitive sublimetext
 ---
+_Update: Added details for Windows users as well._

 [Sublime Text](https://www.sublimetext.com/) is one of the most popular text editor these days.
 Its shortcuts, user interface, plugins and themes are responsible for its incredible popularity among programmers.